 When a crowd surges, concertgoers may be impacted from behind (when the crowd pushes forward) and from the front (when the concertgoers meet hard barriers or other people trying to escape).
 When people fall, pressure can come from above.

 When a crowd surges, people can be squeezed so hard that their lungs are unable to get enough oxygen into the blood.

 According to Dr. GK Still, an expert in crowd science and a visiting professor at the University of Suffolk, deadly crowd surges typically have 3 things in common:

 - The density of the crowd exceeds the legal guidelines.
 Keep in mind that while the number of tickets sold may be appropriate for the size of the venue, trespassing fans may cause the density of the crowd to exceed the legal guidelines.

 - Poor crowd-management systems.
 Security guards, adequate exits, and other crowd-management measures must be in place to prevent a crowd surge.

 - A catalyst.
 Crowd surges require a catalyst—for example, a performer encouraging the crowd to rush the stage or a hazard that the crowd is trying to escape.

-Dozens of lawsuits filed in the wake of the Astroworld Festival tragedy
+Hundreds of lawsuits filed in the wake of the Astroworld Festival tragedy

 - The festival organizers failed to provide adequate security for maintaining proper crowd control,